ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

 As with manually deleted messages, there is no guarantee that an uncooperative client or a determined user will not save the content of the message.
-The goal instead is to allow cooperating client that respect the convention to signal expiration times clearly.
+The goal instead is to allow cooperating clients that respect the convention to signal expiration times clearly.

 The `expires` data field contains the absolute timestamp when, or relative